lanl-ansi/ODO/INSTALL.md

 ### Windows Users

-We are working on adding binaries for Windows users, check back soon!
+We are working on adding instructions for Windows users, check back soon!

 ### Mac Users